 Do charter schools have to take students who are English Language Learners?

 Yes.
-A majority of charter schools provide English as a Second Language (ESL) support, while a few provide dual-language programs in English and Spanish for all students.
+All charter schools have outlined English Language Learner supports in their authorized charter agreement.
+A majority of charter schools provide sheltered English instruction and English as a New Language (ENL) support, while a few offer dual language programs.
 Parents should speak directly to school leadership to get a better understanding of the instructional strategies they use to support the academic success of English Language Learners.

 Do charter schools admit students who are receiving special education services?